Tobacco Free FAQ

 - Q: What will happen to students who violate the policy?

-- A: As a result of violation of the PCC Tobacco Free Policy, a citation and fine may be issued and posted to the student’s account in the business office.
+- A: As a result of violation of the PCC Tobacco Free Policy, a citation and fine may be issued and posted to the student’s account in Student Account Services.
 Unless fines are paid within 21 calendar days of receipt of the citation, appropriate steps will be taken, consistent with Board Policy B504 on Past Due Debts, such as withholding of services, use of collection agencies and refusal of registration.
 Officers will use discretion and take into consideration the totality of the circumstances when applying this policy.

 Continued failure by students to comply with the directions of College Officials to abide by these rules may be reported to the Dean of Student Development as a violation of Section 12.9 of the PCC Code of Student Conduct.
 Further sanctions may be imposed, including suspension, restitution or probation.